cvondrick/videogan/README.md

 Data
 ----
 The data loading is designed assuming videos have been stabilized and flattened into JPEG images.
+We do this for efficiency.
+Stabilization is computationally slow and must be done offline, and reading one file per video is more efficient on NFS.

 For our stabilization code, see the 'extra' directory.
-Essentially, you should convert each video into an image of vertically concatenated frames (this is to make IO more efficient).
-You then pass a text file of these frames into the learning code.
+Essentially, this will convert each video into an image of vertically concatenated frames.
+After doing this, you create a text file listing all the frames, which you pass into the data loader.

 Models
 ------
-You can download our pre-trained models [here](https://drive.google.com/file/d/0B-xMJ5CYz_F9QS1BTE5yWl9aUWs/view?usp=sharing) (1 GB ZIP file)
+You can download our pre-trained models [here](https://drive.google.com/file/d/0B-xMJ5CYz_F9QS1BTE5yWl9aUWs/view?usp=sharing) (1 GB ZIP file).

 Notes
 -----
-The code is based on DCGAN in Torch7.
+The code is based on [DCGAN](https://github.com/soumith/dcgan.torch) and our [starter code](https://github.com/cvondrick/torch-starter) in [Torch7](https://github.com/torch/torch7).

 If you find this useful for your research, please consider citing our NIPS paper.